shogunrohi/aws-cost-monitoring-tool/README.md

 ![Image of cron expression being set for Glue crawler](./imgs/crawler_cron.png)

 ### 5. Modifying EventBridge Scheduler
 Go to EventBridge → Schedules → Select `put-metric-schedule` → Edit → Timeframe (at the bottom of the page).
-Put in a start time & date that will represent when it is going to initiate in the future for your environment.
+Put in a start time & date that will represent when it is going to run in the future for your environment.

 ![Image of schedule in EventBridge](./imgs/scheduler_timeframe.png)